Fabian-J-Escalante/Whatsapp-bot/README.md

 2.- Install the pips (they are in the  pip_requirements.txt)

+3.- Run the code in your IDE

-3.- Using cd go to the directory where the folder Whatsapp-bot is located
+3.1.- If your IDE can't run the code go to your cmd again and, using the cd command, go to the directory where the folder Whatsapp-bot is located

 4.- Then activate the environment using .\venv\Scripts\activate